 #1011 Clarendon street is known as the Village Doctors house.
 It was built as the home and office of Dr. Ashley around 1875 (c.
 1890, IPBRO).
 Dr. Dowd followed and then in 1935 Dr. R.M.
 Hudson took over.
 His son, Ian Hudson inherited the house in 1991 and lives there until recently.

-What is now known as the Albert Kennedy Centre at #885 Clarendon was the Quyon Model School from 1904-1950.
+What is now known as the Bert Kennedy Centre at #885 Clarendon was the Quyon Model School from 1904-1950.
 This school went up to Grade 9.
 Originally there was a second-storey, but this burned down.
 From 1950 until the early 2000s it was the Womens Institute building.
-It is now used as a community centre, the Albert Kennedy Centre, named after a long-time volunteer.
+It is now used as a community centre, the Bert Kennedy Centre, named after a long-time volunteer.

 In 1950 the Onslow Intermediate School was built on the south side of Clarendon, on the corner with Pontiac road, consolidating four one-room rural schoolhouses, and teaching grades one to ten until 1962 when grade 10 students were bussed to Shawville.
 In 1968 Onslow Intermediate became Onslow Elementary, with grades 7-9 students attending the regional high school.

 If you are interested in history you should take the left turn after Onslow School to see the site of Pontiac Village - follow the blue signs to Tim Hortons Camp des Voyageurs. [ Side trip to Pontiac Village ]